saiftyfirst/kaleidoscope/README.md

 - RHS - Expression / Number / VariableReference / FunctionCall(Args: <Expression / Number / VariableReference / FunctionCall>)

 ### Limitations
+1. All integral types are float types
+2.
-- Can only use floats as arguments and return types
+3. Can only use floats as arguments and return types
-- All functions return a mandatory float
+4. All functions return a mandatory float

 ### Ideas
 1. Pipeline Infrastructure (Stage 1 -> Stage 2 -> ... -> Stage N)